Siddharth Kak

 Siddharth Kak is an Indian documentary maker, television producer, and presenter, best known as the producer and presenter of Surabhi (1990–2001).
 Subsequently, Kak established the 'Surabhi Foundation' with the assistance of Ford Foundation and started a project on preserving cultural artefacts.

 Early life

+Siddharth is the grandson of Ram Chandra Kak, a Kashmiri Pandit.
 He was educated at Lawrence School, Sanawar and subsequently graduated from St. Stephen's College, Delhi.

 Career

-Siddharth Kak currently hosts the Travel Show "Indiadhanush" on NDTV Imagine with Ami Trivedi, a popular Gujarati drama artist.
+Kak currently hosts the travel show Indiadhanush on NDTV Imagine with actress Ami Trivedi.

 Personal life

-He was married to actress Gita Siddharth until her death in 2019.
+Kak was married to actress Gita Siddharth until her death in 2019.
 Their daughter, Antara Kak, is a documentary filmmaker.